shuozhixu/JOM_2025/README.md

 ## Quaternaries and quinary

 All quaternaries and quinary are equal-molar.
 Their lattice parameters and GSFEs can be calculated using a similar approach as above.

+## Machine learning models

+Based on all data, we then train one ore more machine learning (ML) models, which can be found in [another GitHub repository](https://github.com/RichardBrinlee/Material-research).
+The inputs of the ML models include (i) properties of pure metals and (ii) chemical compositions of alloys.
+The outputs of the ML models are the properties of alloys.

 ## Reference